 - Residence Life

 - Veterans Affairs

-The Office of Student Affairs is responsible for all aspects of the following offices: Athletics, the Center for Career Development and Internships, Campus Counseling, Health and Wellness Services, Residence Life, Student Development, Civic Engagement, Campus Interfaith Office, the Center for Global Education, Diversity and International Students.
-The Office of Student Affairs coordinates activities in the interest of providing quality services for all Wilkes students.
+The Office of Student Life and Success is responsible for all aspects of the following offices: Athletics, the Center for Career Development and Internships, Campus Counseling, Health Services, Residence Life, Student Development, Civic Engagement and Diversity Initiatives.
+The Office of Student Life and Success coordinates activities in the interest of providing quality services for all Wilkes students.

 Wilkes sponsors an active intramural sports program as well as intercollegiate competition in 23 varsity sports.
 Varsity programs for women include basketball, cross country, field hockey, ice hockey, soccer, softball, lacrosse, tennis, swimming, golf and volleyball; men compete at the varsity level in baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, swimming, tennis and wrestling.
 Varsity teams compete at the NCAA Division III level.

 Athletics Mission Vision Statement

 The Department of Intercollegiate Athletics places the highest priority on the preservation of student-athlete welfare.
 As an integral member of the University community, the Department seeks to foster an environment which promotes the pursuit of academic excellence, offers opportunity for achievement through athletics competition and seeks to teach the importance of service to community and social responsibility.
 The vision of Wilkes athletics is to offer a broad based intercollegiate athletics program committed to recruiting student athletes of high character who value cultural diversity, social responsibility, gender equity and principles of fair play.